Ross65536/job-scheduler/DESIGN.md

 ### Authentication

 Users are authenticated using HTTP Basic where the user is the username and password is the API token.
 The credentials are checked against the `usersIndex` global state to see if there is a user and a matching token: the username is used as key for `usersIndex` and the basic password is compared against the `User.Token` field.
-If the credentials match the user is authenticated.
+If the credentials match the user is authenticated, giving the `User` struct which will be used further by Authz.

 Client will authenticate the server using the HTTPS certificate.
 Client will have hardcoded/stored somewhere the server's SSL public key.

 ### Authorization

 The user can only see and stop jobs created by himself.
-To do that `userJobsIndex` is used as described before: new jobs are stored in this index.
-To check if a job belongs to a user (given a job ID) the `userJobsIndex[username]` values are searched for a matching job ID (there could be another index to speed this up).
-The list of user jobs is simply `userJobsIndex[username]`.
+To do that `User.Jobs` is used as described before: new jobs are stored in this index.
+To check if a job belongs to a user (given a job ID) the `User.Jobs` keys are searched for a matching job ID.
+The list of user jobs is simply the values of `User.Jobs`.